 Check out my review of SuperPlastic's Phase Three 2-D here!

-This is only furthered by the paint work.
-Serviceable, at best...
-Chinese knock-off, at worst.
-It's all mostly accurate to, or at least clearly inspired by, the source material; I'm just not a huge fan of the figure's overall brightened color scheme.
+Unfortunately, the paint work is... something.
+Serviceable, at best... knock-off, at worst.
+It's all mostly accurate to, or at least clearly inspired by, the source material; I'm only not a fan of the figure's overall brightened color scheme.
 She's ghastly!
-Pale skin may be hard to capture, but Cyborg's is certainly meant to be more of a washed out pallor than... stale... highlighter... lemon.
-She almost looks glow-in-the-dark.
-Just like 2-D, this is a figure where some sort of grungy wash or finer, smaller detail work would really enhance the smaller aspects of the sculpt.
+Pale skin can be hard to capture, but Cyborg is certainly meant to be more of a washed out, white-grey pallor than... stale... highlighter... lemon.
+She almost looks glow-in-the-dark - Just like 2-D, this is a figure where some sort of grungy wash or finer, smaller detail work would really enhance the smaller aspects of the sculpt.
+We'll come back to that.

 However, to be fair, that all's not much of a deal breaker.
-The palette is sort of off, yes, but I suppose it communicates the general look of the character.
+The palette is sort of off, yes, but I suppose it communicates the general look of the character fine.
 So what's the big issue, then?

 It's the nose!
-All of the decos - especially that one - are totally off-center.
+All of the decos - especially that one - are a touch off-center.
 Your mileage may vary, as no two figures are all quite the same, but I seem to have struck out with this one.
-Some areas suffered worse than others; but then, her teeth are floating, her patch is walking away, and she's even got some sort of historically inspired facial hair styling going on...
+Some areas suffered worse than others; her teeth are floating, her patch is quietly drifting away, and she's even got some sort of historically inspired facial hair styling going on... which, interestingly, makes for the second Axis Power themed Gorillaz figure.
+Props for consistency.

-Why paint in the nostrils, first of all - especially if you're not going to do it guaranteed, 100%, no doubt on-center?
+Why paint in the nostrils at all, especially if you're not going to do it guaranteed, 100%, no doubt, on-center?
 It's a lousy thing to mess up.
+If you're gonna bother to paint in something as irrelevant as nose holes, why not also apply finer details that might better increase the accuracy of sculpt - such as her, y'know, eyes, which are obviously empty despite sculpted sockets lying just beyond her mop-top.
 There's even paint/glue slop spattered about the figure, some of which has chipped off between photos.
 Beautiful!
-Really weak quality control, all around.
+Odd quality control, all around.

 Well, up next, we're onto the real Noodle - y'know, that cat-butterfly mask one.
 Plastic Beach's take on Noodle is one of Gorillaz' most iconic images; in no small way thanks to her simple, but effective design, spawning an endless avalanche of horrifying art, cosplay, and adult oriented WattPads.